 We invite you to contact us at our Chester County or Delaware County office should you have any concerns or require legal assistance.

-As a former Assistant District Attorney in Pennsylvania, Michael J. Skinner has a deep understanding of both the prosecution and defense of a criminal case.
-This insight is invaluable in anticipating and understanding weaknesses in the prosecution.
-If you are facing charges of sexual assault, contact the Skinner Law Firm.
-Regardless of the circumstances of the offense, Michael J. Skinner can help defend your future, fighting for dismissed charges, not guilty verdicts, acquittals, and other favorable outcomes.
+As a former Assistant District Attorney in Chester County, Michael J. Skinner has a deep understanding of both the prosecution and defense side of a criminal case.
+This insight is invaluable in anticipating and understanding the weaknesses in the prosecution.
+If you are facing any type of sexual offense, contact the Skinner Law Firm.
+Regardless of the circumstances of the offense, Michael J. Skinner can help defend your future and fight for dismissal of the charges, not guilty verdicts, acquittals, and other favorable outcomes.

-Call (267) 388-3476 or send an online message to schedule a free, confidential consultation with Michael J. Skinner.
-The initial consultation is your opportunity to get a better understanding of the Pennsylvania criminal justice system, defense options, and information for situations involving a false or exaggerated accusation of sexual assault.
-The Skinner Law Firm represents clients throughout Chester County, Delaware County, Lancaster County, and Montgomery County in misdemeanor and felony sexual offenses.
+Call (267) 388-3476 to schedule a free, confidential consultation with Skinner Law Firm.
+This initial consultation is your opportunity to get a better understanding of Pennsylvania's criminal justice system, defense options, and information about situations involving false or exaggerated accusations.
+The Skinner Law Firm represents clients throughout Chester County, Delaware County, and Montgomery County in misdemeanor and felony cases.

 Rape (Pennsylvania Consolidated Statutes Title 18 § 3121) – Under this statute, rape is a first degree felony offense.
 This includes situations where rape to the complainant was done through forcible compulsion, threat of forcible compulsion, where the complainant was impaired unable to appraise his or her situation, or if the complainant suffers from a mental disability which renters him or her unable to give consent.
 The penalties differ in situations of rape of a child and rape of a child resulting in serious bodily injury.